Adity-star/Complete-DataScience-Guide/CheatSheets/README.md

 - **Training speed**: Parametric models are usually faster to train because the number of parameters is fixed.
 - **Assumptions**: Parametric models typically make strong assumptions about the data, such as linearity in linear regression.

-### Examples of Parametric Models:
-- **Linear Regression**: Assumes a linear relationship between input variables and the target variable.
-- **Logistic Regression**: Assumes a logistic relationship for classification tasks.
-- **Naive Bayes**: Assumes that the features are conditionally independent given the class label.

 ### Pros of Parametric Models:
 - **Faster to train**: Since the model has a fixed number of parameters, the training process is usually faster.